 The significant anatomy of the anal canal is discussed in Chapter 88.
 An important anatomic consideration in removing rectal foreign bodies include the axis of the lumen of the anus.
 The anus is pointed toward the patient’s umbilicus, while the curve of the sacrum forms a posterior arc.
 If the length of the foreign body is longer than the curve of the sacrum (e.g., a long vibrator or dildo), the sacral promontory causes the distal end of the foreign body to be directed toward the tip of the sacrum or coccyx.
 When the object is being removed by bringing the distal end anteriorly, the middle portion may push anteriorly (i.e., into the prostate, uterus, or bladder) and cause considerable discomfort.

 The important physiologic considerations include the anal sphincter muscles, edema, and the creation of a vacuum.
 The anal sphincter is a complex group of muscles.
 The external anal sphincter muscle is made up of voluntary muscle fibers.
 The internal anal sphincter muscle is made of smooth muscle fibers.
 The reflex response to dilatation of the rectum is contraction of the external anal sphincter muscle.
-The normal tone of ...
+The normal ...